TRIAL

-The case was heard behind closed doors, with the accused not present.
-According to the Chronicle‘s information, none of the officially appointed psychiatrists was present in court.
-The defence counsel was permitted only one meeting with his client; Plyushch was not permitted access to the case file.
+The trial was held behind closed doors; the accused was not present.
+According to the Chronicle‘s information, none of the officially appointed psychiatrists was present in Court.

 Nine witnesses were questioned at the trial.
 Among them was the man of letters Ivan Dzyuba, arrested in 1972.